 It seems like they’re in everything we want.
 The FCC has to review our phones, our tablets, our computers, our TVs and satellite equipment… take a look at your microwave for gosh sake and there is an FCC approval sticker on it.
+If you’ve been reading along on this blog, you know that didn’t even have a chairperson for the better part of a year.
+Yet, somehow we all survived.
 Why do we need this government agency sticking its noses in our lives?

 The Federal Communications Commission is an appointed group that overseas all policies regarding radio, telephone and other broadcasting devices.
 They set the rules and they make sure that everyone follows them.
 Back in the 1930s when the FCC was started this didn’t seem like such a big deal… it was basically radio back then.
 Today if it connects wirelessly or over any long distance the FCC has to know about it.
 If it puts out any sort of interference (on purpose or accidentally) the FCC has to know about it.
 That means all of our magical electronic gadgets belong to them, in one way or another.

 The FCC approves devices to make sure they do what they are supposed to do, and don’t do what they aren’t.
 For example, your phone can’t interfere with military or police radios.
 Your tablet can’t cause planes to fall out of the sky (as if.)
 Your computer can’t scramble your TV reception, that sort of thing.

 Here’s why they can do what they do